J.J. Abrams And Other ‘Lost’ Producers Apologize To Evangeline Lilly For Her Discomfort On The Set

 — Evangeline Lilly (@EvangelineLilly) August 1, 2018

-Ant-Man and the Wasp is currently playing in cinemas, and Evangeline Lilly portrays the first female Marvel superhero to headline her own film.
+Ant-Man and the Wasp is currently playing in theaters, and Evangeline Lilly portrays the first female Marvel superhero to headline her own film.